top of page

 LINK

-• It attributes for this Law to the Ministry of Planning and Coordination of Economic and Social Development, the responsibility of the integrated management of Water Resources, of according to the established national water policy by the President of the Republic in the Council of Ministers.
+• This Law assigns to the Ministry of Planning and Coordination of Economic and Social Development the responsibility for the integrated management of water resources, in accordance with the national water policy established by the President of the Republic in the Council of Ministers.

 LINK